 License information was derived automatically

-United States US: Account at a Financial Institution: Income: Richest 60%: % Aged 15+ data was reported at 97.904 % in 2014.
+United States US: Account: Income: Richest 60%: % Aged 15+ data was reported at 97.904 % in 2014.
 This records an increase from the previous number of 92.810 % for 2011.
-United States US: Account at a Financial Institution: Income: Richest 60%: % Aged 15+ data is updated yearly, averaging 95.357 % from Dec 2011 (Median) to 2014, with 2 observations.
+United States US: Account: Income: Richest 60%: % Aged 15+ data is updated yearly, averaging 95.357 % from Dec 2011 (Median) to 2014, with 2 observations.
 The data reached an all-time high of 97.904 % in 2014 and a record low of 92.810 % in 2011.
-United States US: Account at a Financial Institution: Income: Richest 60%: % Aged 15+ data remains active status in CEIC and is reported by World Bank.
+United States US: Account: Income: Richest 60%: % Aged 15+ data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s United States – Table US.World Bank.WDI: Banking Indicators.
-Account at a financial institution denotes the percentage of respondents who report having an account (by themselves or together with someone else) at a bank or another type of financial institution.; ; Demirguc-Kunt et al., 2015, Global Financial Inclusion Database, World Bank.; Weighted average;
+Denotes the percentage of respondents who report having an account (by themselves or together with someone else).
+For 2011, this can be an account at a bank or another type of financial institution, and for 2014 this can be a mobile account as well (see year-specific definitions for details) (income, richest 60%, % age 15+). [ts: data are available for multiple waves].; ; Demirguc-Kunt et al., 2015, Global Financial Inclusion Database, World Bank.; Weighted average;

 https://fred.stlouisfed.org/legal/#copyright-public-domainhttps://fred.stlouisfed.org/legal/#copyright-public-domain

-Graph and download economic data for 90% Confidence Interval Lower Bound of Estimate of Median Household Income for Rich County, UT (MHICILBUT49033A052NCEN) from 1989 to 2023 about Rich County, UT; UT; households; median; income; and USA.
+Graph and download economic data for Estimate of Median Household Income for Rich County, UT (MHIUT49033A052NCEN) from 1989 to 2023 about Rich County, UT; UT; households; median; income; and USA.

 https://www.icpsr.umich.edu/web/ICPSR/studies/1176/termshttps://www.icpsr.umich.edu/web/ICPSR/studies/1176/terms